 Today’s post is from my new book Love Like Jesus: How Jesus Loved People (and how you can love like Jesus).
 Last Saturday we posted Chapter 20: Jesus And The Charisma Myth.
-Love Like Jesus is due to be published later this year.
+Love Like Jesus is due to be published in January of 2020.

 “When you give a dinner or a banquet, do not invite your friends or your brothers or your relatives or rich neighbors, lest they also invite you in return and you be repaid.
 But when you give a feast, invite the poor, the crippled, the lame, the blind, and you will be blessed, because they cannot repay you.
 For you will be repaid at the resurrection of the just.”

 Kids At Their Table